Once upon a time, stress was an occasional response to stimuli.

 The next time your relationship begins to suffer because of day to day stress overwhelming one or the both of you, try a little damiana in a blend with other aphrodisiacs like ylang ylang, rose, jasmine, sandalwood, or patchouli.

 This oil has a wealth of benefits for relieving stress.
 It is an antidepressant, antispasmodic, calmative, hypnotic, nervine, sedative, and tonic.

 These qualities make the oil, also known as cabbage rose, rose absolute or Rose de Mai, excellent for a wide variety of issues including frigidity or impotence, depression and anxiety, headaches or insomnia, and even phobia relief.

 32. Hyacinth (Hyacinthus orientalis)

-In Julia Lawless’ book The Encyclopedia of Essential Oils, she states that the Greeks noted hyacinth was “refreshing and invigorating to the tired mind.”
+In Julia Lawless’ book The Encyclopedia of Essential Oils (Amazon), she states that the Greeks noted hyacinth was “refreshing and invigorating to the tired mind.”